HarshithaGongidi/assignment2-gongidi/README.md

 ---

 ## Recommended Sports
-The following table shows you the sports that you can participate in, it included the sports name, the location and cost for personal equipment.
+The following table shows you the sports that you can participate in, it includes the sports name, the location and cost for personal equipment.

 | Sport/Activity | | Location | | Charge |
 --- | --- | --- |